Skip to main content

 Relays

 A relay is an electromagnetic switch that opens and closes potential-free contacts.
 An electromechanical relay consists of an armature, coil, spring, and contacts.
 When the voltage is applied to a coil, it generates a magnetic field.
 This attracts the armature and causes a change in the open/closed state of the circuit.
-It is mainly used to control a high-powered circuit using a low power signal.
+It is mainly used to control a high-powered circuit using a low-power signal.

 types-of-relay.jpg

-Types of relay
+Types of relay.

-Different types of relay form
+Different types of relay forms

 Application